HenryZhang-ZHY/beetle/editors/vscode/README.md

 Before you can search, you need to create an index of your codebase:

 1. Open the Command Palette (Ctrl+Shift+P)
-2. Run "Beetle: Create Index"
+2. Run "beetle: Create Index"
 3. Enter a name for your index
 4. Enter the path to your codebase (defaults to current workspace)